Skip course categories

 - Pass a background check

-Candidates are required to submit the following records prior to or on the first day of class:
+Candidates are required to submit the following records prior to September 24,2018

 - Negative TB test within 1 year